bobbylight/climatediff/README.md

 If you're considering moving, this application will give you an idea of day-to-day weather differences between where you are now and your new city.

-I originally started writing this many moons ago to learn Angular, but set if aside unfinished.
+I originally started writing this many moons ago to learn Angular, but set it aside unfinished.
 Recently I decided to modernize it, and host it here for posterity, but there is still a lot of cleanup to do and features to add.